emilycentko/watchlist/README.md

 <b>Built with</b>
 - React.js
-- Material UI and CSS3 for styling
+- [Material UI](https://material-ui.com/) and CSS3 for styling

 ## API Reference

 Movie data from [TMDb](https://www.themoviedb.org/?language=en-US)

-## How to Use
+## Installation

-Clone or fork this repository to your local machine Request an API key from TMdb.com and insert into a hidden file You can use the JSON data from [watchlist-api](https://github.com/emilycentko/watchlist-api) or create your own Run the JSON server for watchlist-api
+Clone or fork this repository to your local machine Make a copy of Settings.js.example
+Request an API key from TMdb.com and insert into your own hidden Settings.js file You can use the JSON data from [watchlist-api](https://github.com/emilycentko/watchlist-api) or create your own

+Run the JSON server for watchlist-api
 Run ```npm start``` for watchlist